Emotionally Focused Therapy (EFT)

 Emotionally Focused Therapy (EFT) is specifically tailored for couples seeking to deepen their comprehension of both their own and their partner's emotions.

-In EFT, emotions are perceived as individual experiences as well as integral components of the larger system shaped by the interactions between partners.
+In EFT therapy, emotions are perceived as individual experiences as well as integral components of the larger system shaped by the interactions between partners.

 During this stage, the couple is guided in recognizing and comprehending the detrimental cycle of distress created by their negative interactions.